 Before you take indometacin, let your doctor know if you have ever had a bad reaction to any other anti-inflammatory painkiller.

-Some people can feel dizzy while taking indometacin - this may affect your ability to drive or use tools or machines.
+Some people can feel dizzy while taking indometacin - this may affect your ability to use tools or machines and to drive.

 |Type of medicine||Non-steroidal anti-inflammatory drug (NSAID)|

 |Also called||Indomethacin (in US)|

 Anti-inflammatory painkillers like indometacin are sometimes called non-steroidal anti-inflammatory drugs (NSAIDs), or just 'anti-inflammatories'.
 Indometacin is used to treat painful conditions such as arthritis, sprains and strains, back pain, period (menstrual) pain, and gout pain.

 Indometacin works by blocking the effect of chemicals in your body, called cyclo-oxygenase (COX) enzymes.
 These enzymes help to make other chemicals in the body, called prostaglandins.
 Some prostaglandins are produced at sites of injury or damage, and cause pain and inflammation.
 By blocking the effect of COX enzymes, fewer prostaglandins are produced, which means pain and inflammation are eased.

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
 For these reasons, before you start taking indometacin, it is important that your doctor knows:

 - If you have asthma or any other allergic disorder.